 - If replacing wheel bearings or tightening the lug nuts, get help from a technician.

-Removing wheel locks with a wheel lock key
+How to Get a Wheel Lock Off – Removing wheel locks with a wheel lock key

 - Begin the process by aligning the key with the nut, and then lining up the splines on the wheel lock on the wheel and the wheel lock key.

-- Turn the lock off with your hand.
+- Remove the lock with your hand.